lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 To facilitate sustainability and reproducibility in ML, the docker container has an integrated reporting component.
 For every dataset, you run through the container an output directory gets created with the exact configuration used for the experiment.
-Additionally, plots, statistics, and more information collected either during the training of the self-supervised model, embedding, or selection of the dataset are provided.
+Additionally, plots, statistics, and more information collected during the various processing steps are provided.
+E.g. there is information about the corruptness check, embedding process and selection process.

 To make it easier for you to understand and discuss the dataset we put the essential information into an automatically generated PDF report.